engvik/eink-morning-announcements/frontend/README.md

 # Frontend

 The frontend is a Svelte application, which is totally overkill for this.
-I just wanted to write something using Svelte.

 ## Run locally